cap-tee/cheri-docs/morello/AndroidOnMorello/BuildingMorelloAndroid/BuildingAndroidOnMorello.md

 3. Building Android
 4. Running Android on the Morello FVP
 5. Running the Android debug bridge (ADB) to connect to the shell of the FVP
+6. Setting up the build environment variables for an application to run on Android
+7. Build the workload tests application
-6. Running workload tests on the FVP using the Android bridge
+8. Running workload tests on the FVP using the Android bridge

 This document largely follows the Android section (@4mins 13sec) into the video guide at the following link: